Drk-codey/Weather-App/README.md

 Key features of the weather app include:

-Real-time weather updates for any location
+-Real-time weather updates for any location.
-Hourly and daily forecasts
+-Hourly and daily forecasts.
-Search function for finding weather information for any location Minimalistic and user-friendly design
+-Search function for finding weather information for any location.
+-Minimalistic and user-friendly design.

 Whether you're planning a trip, getting ready for a day out, or simply curious about the weather, our weather app has got you covered.

 Installation: